Cray-HPE/docs-csm/operations/hardware_state_manager/Component_Group_Members.md

 ### Remove Group Members

-Single members are removed with the component xname ID from the given group.
+Single members with the specified component name (xname) are removed from the given group.

 Remove a member from a group: